fabric8-launcher/launcher-application/README.md

 Reindex the booster catalog
 ---------------------------

-Run the following command, replace TOKEN with the value defined in the environment variable `LAUNCHPAD_BACKEND_CATALOG_REINDEX_TOKEN`.
+Run the following command, replace TOKEN with the value defined in the environment variable `LAUNCHER_BACKEND_CATALOG_REINDEX_TOKEN`.
 Doesn't need to be specified if the environment variable doesn't exist in the running environment:

         $ curl -v -H "Content-Type: application/json" -d '{}' -X POST  https://localhost:8180/api/launchpad/catalog/reindex\?token\=TOKEN